 Moises believes there are three revolutions in progress that have liberated people and removed barriers to power.
 One he calls the More Revolution which stems from there being more of everything, especially people, making them harder to control.
 The Mobile Revolution adds to the dynamic with people and money and ideas flowing much easier offering more options for people not satisfied with their lot in life.
 The Mentality Revolution refers to expectations and education being higher than ever so that those with power find it more difficult to satisfy.
 He concedes that social media plays a role, but the three revolutions are more critical.

 What we see is the emergence of micro powers.
-They were always there, but so many barriers that mostly they have not had much impact.
+They were always there, but with so many barriers that mostly they have not had much impact.
 American politicians are more apt to have to go through a primary to reach power and many factions have a say.
 Businesses now have access to other sources of financing.
 One interesting example occurred when the Soviet Union collapsed Russia had a television vacuum that would be filled with movies and programs from other countries including novellas from Columbia.
 Huge armies still have an impact but most military action is more like guerilla.

 There have always been barriers to power and those who have power have been able to take advantage of the barriers to create more barriers.
 The three revolutions are all contributing to breaking down the barriers and most of us would agree that there are a lot of benefits.
 There are still many powerful people and groups that seem well entrenched, but cracks are showing everywhere.